This post may contain affiliate links. See my disclosure for more info.

 Helpful Tips for Making the Best Dairy-Free Hot Chocolate

-If using chocolate chips in place of the powder, add them to the saucepan with a little bit of the milk until the chocolate has melted before adding in the rest of the ingredients.
+- If using chocolate chips in place of the powder, add them to the saucepan with a little bit of the milk until the chocolate has melted before adding in the rest of the ingredients.
+You’ll also need less maple syrup.

 More Chocolate Recipes